 - Cook the mussels.
 Add 3 pounds of cleaned mussels to the pot and stir, then add 1 cup broth and ½ cup dry white wine.
 Cover and turn the heat back up to medium-high.
 Allow the mussels to steam for 5 to 6 minutes, or until the mussels open.
 Remove the pot from the heat the moment the mussels open.
 Stir in 3 tablespoons chopped fresh parsley (if using).

 - Serve and enjoy!
 Divide the mussels and broth among serving bowls and serve immediately with lemon wedges and crusty bread on the side.

 The best part about this mussels recipe is the garlicky white wine broth.
 And when you have delicious broth you need delicious bread to sop up all those juices.

 Now, you can absolutely slice up a baguette, brush it with good extra virgin olive oil, and toast it under the broiler for an elegant presentation.
 If you’re gluten-free, take a leaf out of my daughter Hannah’s book.
 She loves mussels and clams with lots of broth, but instead of bread adds lemon rice to soak it all up.

-Steamed mussels make an elegant, light main meal, but they also work as an appetizer for all kinds of other recipes!
+Steamed mussels make an elegant, light main meal, but they also work well in various seafood stews, like Cioppino, or as an appetizer for all kinds of other recipes, perhaps alongside baked oysters for a festive shellfish feast!
 Here are are some of my favorites: